arctic ice pack Arctic Complete – (27th July – 18th August 2017)

 Greg Mortimer

 Something to take into consideration when planning your Arctic Circle cruise is the environmental impact.
-There’s a reason why this remote part of the world remains relatively untouched and that’s thanks to innovations such as those integrated into the Greg Mortimer.
+There’s a reason why this remote part of the world remains relatively untouched and that’s thanks to innovations such as those integrated into the Greg Mortimer ship.
 This new purpose-built expedition ship has been built to withstand the strongest winds and waves, using the ULSTEIN X-BOW, a novel nautical technology that reduces vibrations and motion at sea, which not only reduces the journey’s environmental impact but also makes the journey safer and more comfortable for passengers.

 This cutting-edge technology reduces the ship’s carbon emissions by reducing the amount of fuel required to power it.
 Every aspect of the Greg Mortimer’s design has been crafted with the strict environmental standards of the Polar Code in mind.
 The custom-made viewing and Zodiac platforms minimise the intrusion of human presence, whether you’re looking for wildlife on deck or on the water.
 Plus, the facilities are top-notch too!
 Luxury cabins, a large dining room, a library and Wellness Centre complete with a sauna and spa mean that there’s a perfect balance between expedition and relaxation.